1. Home

 • Various tests, such as X-rays, bone scans, MRI, and C.T. scans can diagnose stress fractures.

-• Stress fractures can be treated by resting, controlling inflammation, using crutches or braces, and engaging in physical therapy.
+• Resting, controlling inflammation, using crutches or braces, and engaging in physical therapy can treat stress fractures.

 References